 Consider, for example, the difficulty of taking a shower with an arm encased in a brace from shoulder to elbow, the lower arm in a compression sleeve.
 Before my mishap, I showered daily, sometimes I took a shower in the morning and a bath in the evening.
 On those double dipping days, I used approximately five gallons of water per minute (gpm) for a seven minute shower -- that adds up to 35 gallons of water.
 An average bath requires 30-50 gallons of water.
 Now, I shower once ever other day.
 No one has indicated by word or action that I offend.
 (I have a good wash on the non- shower days.)
 I don't even try to take a bath anymore, it's just too complicated,.
 (Believe me, I tried it.)

 I can't drive my car with one arm, at least not legally.
 When I can drive, I go about 30 miles a day and get about 27 miles to the gallon.
 That means I use about a gallon and a bit of gasoline a day.
 One gallon of gasoline produces 19 pounds of CO2.
 When I looked up all these facts and figures, I learned that the average American produces 20 tons of CO2 a year.
 I also learned that the United States uses about half the world's gasoline.
-China and the U.S. produce almost half of
+China and the U.S. produce almost half of the world's carbon dioxide -- much of that from cars.

 Since I work at home, I don't need to leave for an office elsewhere so that makes my inability to drive a little easier.
 I get a ride when I have to go shopping or to an appointment.
 My injury has made me realize I often did not need to go hither and yon, and I did not always consolidate my outings so I could get the most done with the least amount of driving,